 - What are the benefits vs. risks?

-- What are the limitations of Scrotal Ultrasound Imaging?
+- What are the limitations of Ultrasound Imaging of the Scrotum?

 What is Ultrasound Imaging of the Scrotum?

-Ultrasound imaging of the scrotum provides pictures of the testicles and the surrounding tissues of a man or a boy.
+Ultrasound imaging of the scrotum provides pictures of a male's testicles and the surrounding tissues.

 Ultrasound imaging is a noninvasive medical test that helps physicians diagnose and treat medical conditions.